rjonnal/processing_ao_fdml_foct/README.md

 1. `scan_fraction`: fraction of B-scans used to compute the bulk en face projection which is used to determine turnarounds; smaller is faster and larger is more accurate/robust.

-2. `linear_left_x_start` and `linear_left_x_end`: the starting and ending pixels of the linear region of the forward resonant scanner sampling.
-Empirically, this should be between 45% and 63% of the scan time (e.g. 70 - 100 pixels for 160 pixel scans).
+2. `volume_left_x_start` and `volume_left_x_end`: the starting and ending pixels of the volumes; these can be set to 0 and 159, respectively, for scans of 160 pixels wide.
+However, the script makes an effort for the book-matched resonant scans to match.
+Therefore, if the forward scan spans a distance other than pixels 0 to 159, both the forward and reverse volumes will be cropped to matching regions.
+For example, if the forward volume spans pixels 10 to 170, the reverse volume should reside in pixels 170 to 330.
+Since, however, the volume ends at 320, the reverse volume is cropped to points 170 to 320 and the forward volume is cropped from 10 to 160, in mirror-image fashion.

 #### Running the script: